wolfSSL/documentation/wolfSSL/src/chapter02.md

 Forked from public domain LibTomFastMath library.
 For more information about LibTomFastMath, please see <https://www.libtom.net/TomsFastMath>.
 Please note that our fork is considerably more active and secure than the original public domain code from LibTomFastMath.
 We have improved performance, security and code quality.
 Also we have taken the Fastmath code through  FIPS 140-2 and 140-3 certifications.

 The Fastmath option switches to a faster big integer library that uses assembly if possible.
 The Fastmath option will speed up asymmetric private/public key operations like RSA, DH, and DSA.
-By default, wolfSSL's configure scripts are setup to use the Fastmath library for x86_64 and aarch architectures.
 This option switches the big integer library to a faster one that uses assembly if possible.
 Assembly inclusion is dependent on compiler and processor combinations.
 Some combinations will need additional configure flags and some may not be possible.
 Help with optimizing Fastmath with new assembly routines is available on a consulting basis.
 Use of the assembly code is dependent on the compiler and processor used.
-See the Archetecture-Specific Optimizations.
+See the Architecture-Specific Optimizations.

 For Fastmath, all memory is allocated on the stack.
 Because the stack memory usage can be larger when using Fastmath, we recommend defining [`TFM_TIMING_RESISTANT`](#tfm_timing_resistant) as well when using this option.
 The Fastmath code is timing resistant if TFM_TIMING_RESISTANT is defined.
 This will reduce some of the large math windows for constant time, which use less memory.
 This uses less stack because there are no shortcuts and therefore less branching during private key operations.
 This also makes the implementation more secure as timing attacks are a real threat and can give malicious third parties enough information to reproduce the private key.